teaminkling/now-playing/README.md

 New maintainers/forkers can see the [DEPLOYMENT.md](DEPLOYMENT.md) file for instructions on distribution.

-Neither Apple nor Spotify associate with Now Playing for Spotify.
+Neither Apple nor Spotify associate with Now Playing.
 These business names, graphics, style guide, and other references are the trademarks of their respective copyright holders.

 Thanks to Cindy Xu of Inkling Interactive for designing the tray and app logos.